plod111/CS709_LOCAL_ASYNC/README.md

 ## FINAL PROJECT THOUGHTS / PLANNING

+##### <u>Dec 18,19, 2023</u>

+* renamed App to SongPlayer - this is now the FX application - run this iwth one single CL arg - the songDetails file.
+* Added header comments everywhere.
+* Reworekd and cleaned up the Application code - moved main method to top.
+Grouped all methods per functionality and moved towards bottom.
+* Adjusted some GUI stuff

 ##### <u>Dec 16,17, 2023</u>

 * Brought together the final pieces for jukebox into one operational app.
 Cleanup still remains.
 Fully functional at present given the limited unit tests ran.